Easy On Hold | Blog - what is legal hold music?

 You’ve got a new phone service or a new communications platform or system, and it’s time to choose the music on hold.
 You’ve got the perfect song.
 A song that will make callers feel appreciated and inspired: You’re The Inspiration by the group Chicago.
 Perfect.

 “Legal hold music?
 Um, yeah.
 Of course,” you stammer.
-For sure, you’re going to pay for the song, not just get a copy emailed from 90s music fanatic James in accounting.
+You are planning to pay for the song and not ask 90s music fanatic James in accounting to email it to you.
 Legal, right?

 TIP

-We want you to have the best hold music, while helping you with the necessary licensing.
-Read on to learn how to get the best hold music on hold phones, contact center or call center.
+We want you to have the best hold music while helping you with the necessary licensing.
+Read on to learn how to get the best hold music for hold phones, contact centers, and call centers.

-Please note, we are not attorneys; the information presented here is not legal advice.
+Please note that we are not attorneys; the information presented here is not legal advice.
 We encourage you to do your own research and investigate other sources, including those linked here.

 You Paid For The Song.
 Can You Put It On Your Phones?